Sheena0423/Medi_Manage_Dotnet_Project/README.md

 **- Dashboard and Intuitive User Interface:** Provide a centralized dashboard for quick access to key information and streamlined workflow.

-**- Integration with External Systems:** Seamlessly integrate with electronic health record (EHR) systems, billing platforms, and other healthcare technologies
+**- Integration with External Systems:** Seamlessly integrate with electronic health record (EHR) systems, billing platforms, and other healthcare technologies.

 **Technologies Used**

 **ASP.NET:** The core framework for developing the web-based application.

 **C#:** The primary programming language used for the backend logic and functionality.

 **SQL Server:** The database management system for storing and managing clinic data.

 **HTML/CSS/JavaScript:** Used for building the responsive and interactive user interface.

 **jQuery:** A JavaScript library for simplifying DOM manipulation and event handling.

 **Bootstrap:** A CSS framework for designing and styling the user interface.

 **AJAX:** Asynchronous JavaScript and XML for efficient data retrieval and updates.

 **Web Services:** Implemented to facilitate communication with external systems and APIs.

 **Setup and Installation**
 1. Ensure that you have the latest version of Visual Studio installed on your development machine.